 Please contact us with any questions you have after reviewing this material.
 Fact sheets, additional tools, program news and updates, and further guidance will be posted on our website as we develop them.

-The National Renewable Energy Laboratory (NREL) has funded recent work by Hyperion Systems, LLC to develop a financial model for comparing costs and benefits of a dual-use system with those of a traditional solar PV array.
-Their financial analysis tool is available here.
+- Financial Analysis: The National Renewable Energy Laboratory (NREL) has funded recent work by Hyperion Systems, LLC to develop a financial tool for comparing costs and benefits of a dual-use system with those of a traditional solar PV array.

 A Joint Effort